animaux

 Can the dog damage the pool?

-Yes, the dog can damage your pool if you have a pool with a liner.
-Your dog's claws can irreversibly damage it, especially when he tries to get out of the water.
+Yes, dogs can damage your pool if you have a pool with a liner.
+Your dog's claws can cause irreversible damage, especially when trying to get out of the water.

-Shell pools are more resistant but scratches can be visible.
-The most suitable is anything that is hard masonry, ceramic, etc.
+Shell pools are more durable, but scratches can be visible.
+The most suitable pools are those made of hard masonry, ceramic, etc.

 The solution: